Montana State Historic Preservation Office

 Background and Purpose

 The Montana State Historic Preservation Office (SHPO) is pleased to offer the Digital Antiquities Research Fellowship.
-This semester-long fellowship includes a $3,000 award to graduate students enrolled at Montana State University (MSU), $1,000 incentive paid to supervising faculty, and waived tuition for credits directly associated with the fellowship.
-The fellow will use SHPO’s online cultural records and GIS files as part of their research under the supervision of a MSU faculty.
+This semester-long fellowship includes a $3,000 award to graduate students enrolled at the University of Montana (UM) or Montana State University (MSU), $1,000 incentive paid to a faculty mentor, and waived tuition for credits directly associated with the fellowship.
+The fellow will use SHPO’s online cultural records and GIS files as part of their research under the mentorship of a MSU or UM faculty.

 The Digital Antiquities Research Fellowship was developed to provide graduate students with opportunities to enhance their research by utilizing Montana’s extensive historic and archaeological records and associated geospatial data.